argumatronic/home-ubu/applicative/applic-wkshp.md

 ## Applicative parsing
 - usually context free due to the independent outcomes quality
 - can also be used to parse context-sensitive grammars tho!
+- do not address this - reference to Yorgey's post about it

 ## Examples of monadic and applicative parsing
 - context free and context sensitive